awslabs/aws-rails-provisioner/README.md

 aws-rails-provisioner deploy --cicd

 # deploy only :rails_foo application
-aws-rails-provisioner deploy --fargate --service rails_foo
+aws-rails-provisioner deploy --fargate --service my_rails_foo
 ```

-After deployment completes, your applications are running on AWS Fargate fronted with AWS Application
+After the deployment completes, your applications are now running on AWS Fargate fronted with AWS Application LoadBalancer.
+You can view your website using the public IP address of the network interface's load balancer.
-LoadBalancer.

-> Note: for applications with databases, rails migration is needed, CICD stack contains a migration phase
-by default, running DB migration commands insides private subnets, talking to DB Cluster.
+> Note: for applications with databases, rails db migration is needed; the CICD stack contains a migration phase by default, running DB migration commands insides private subnets, connected to the DB Cluster.

 ### CICD

-When have `--with-cicd` enabled at build, a CICD stack is available.
-Once deployment completes, an AWS
-CodePipeline is available with source, build, migration and deploy phases.
-You need to commit
-your local Rails application to the source repository in the pipeline with `buildspec` to activate the pipeline.
-Sample `buildspec`s are availble under `./buildspecs` handling application image build and rails migration.
+When `--with-cicd` is enabled at build, a CICD stack is created.
+Once deployment completes, an AWS CodePipeline is available with source, build, migration, and deploy phases.
+You need to commit your local Rails application to the CodeCommit source repository in the pipeline with `buildspec` files to activate the pipeline.
+Sample `buildspec`s are availble under `./buildspecs` handling application image builds and rails migrations.

 Full `aws-rails-provisioner` command line options see: